 Buying and selling fractions of a portion of stock in the app is made easy due to its great UX and smooth UI.
 The app will give you three options in buying on a specified stock:

 - buying in share,

 Buying at a limited price is a function wherein the buy function will execute should the market price of that stock goes lower than your buy price.

 Selling is also easy as the three options mentioned above are included.
 All you have to do is choose a stock you've bought from your portfolio, click the trade button, and choose the sell option.
 You can specify the sell option, a sell amount, or click on a button to sell all your stocks.

 Gotrade's Pros and Cons

-The Gotrade app alone has at least 800 companies, brands, and corporations you can choose from and trade.
+The Gotrade app alone has at least 800 companies, at least 1000 stocks, brands, and corporations you can choose from and trade.
 The developers are also constantly adding up newer ones every update.
-Apart from the well-known companies, blue-chip corporations are also in the app.
+Apart from the well-known companies, blue-chip corporations are also in the app as well as startup businesses.
 Apart from corporations, multiple ETFs are also in the app where some are well-known in the US alone.